 The Dangers of Combining Mixing Muscle Relaxers and Alcohol

-Mixing muscle relaxers and alcohol is a dangerous combination that can produce decreased cognitive abilities, extreme sedation, impaired motor functioning, accidental death, and drug and alcohol addiction.
-Should an individual be addicted to one or both of these drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks.
+Mixing alcohol with muscle relaxers is a dangerous combination that can produce decreased cognitive abilities, extreme sedation, impaired motor functioning, accidental death, and drug and alcohol addiction.
+Should an individual be addicted to one or both drugs, a comprehensive inpatient treatment program should be sought to alleviate these risks.

 A person faces an increased risk of respiratory depression, falls and injuries, motor vehicle accidents, overdose, and seizures when mixing muscle relaxers and alcohol.
-Both muscle relaxers and alcohol slow down or depress, the body’s central nervous system (CNS), an action which can lead to these and other dangers, should these two substances be combined .
+The slow down or depress the body’s central nervous system (CNS), an action which can lead to these and other dangers should these two substances be combined .

 Side Effects of Muscle Relaxers and Alcohol

 These drugs can produce severe side effects.
-This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID), or the use of herbal muscle relaxants must first be explored before taking prescription-only muscle relaxers.
+This is why other measures, such as taking non-steroidal anti-inflammatory drugs (NSAID) or using herbal muscle relaxants, must first be explored before taking prescription-only muscle relaxers.

 Nervous System Side Effects